 Obesity

-Obesity and related diseases increase both the level and growth of healthcare spending, and many researchers speculate that obesity rates will continue to climb.
+Obesity and related diseases increase both the level and growth of health care spending, and many researchers speculate that obesity rates will continue to climb.
 Learn more!

 Smoking